hunchongtan/revine/README.md

 ---

-Made with 💚 for Vine nostalgia
+Made with 💚 for Vine nostalgia.
+An undertaking of Singapore's biggest hackathon [Cursor Hackathon 2025](https://luma.com/cursor-hack-sg).